hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [23:41:41](#1675899701700AUGik:gitter.im) <piotrbajdek (Piotr Bajdek)>:
-Thanks, @Oldes , this is amazing! í ½í¸® I'll see if I can implemented it...
+Thanks, @Oldes , this is amazing! ğŸ˜® I'll see if I can implemented it...

 BTW, this is a pure Rust but you might be interested in [lngcnv](https://github.com/piotrbajdek/lngcnv)--see for example this [module for Spanish](https://github.com/piotrbajdek/lngcnv/blob/main/src/lang/modspa.rs).

 In Red, is there any difference in performance between and `change` and `replace` methods?

 [23:56:50](#1675900610701OOaqr:gitter.im) <piotrbajdek (Piotr Bajdek)>:
-Sorry, I was going to mention @cosacam1 í ½í¸‰
+Sorry, I was going to mention @cosacam1 ğŸ˜‰

 [23:57:58](#1675900678702qZMUV:gitter.im) <piotrbajdek (Piotr Bajdek)>:
 But the responses from all of you are helpful...